ntlinh16/elmerfs-eval/README.md

     * `latency_interval: logarithmic scale`: the increasing interval of latency will be calculated by logarithmic scale
     * `benchmarks: [convergence, performances, contentions]`: three benchmarks will be used to test elmerfs

-* Experiment environment settings: the path to Kubernetes deployment files for AntidoteDB; the elmerfs version information that you want to deploy; the topology of an AntidoteDB cluster; etc.
+* Experiment environment settings: the path to Kubernetes deployment files for AntidoteDB and monitoring system; the elmerfs version information that you want to deploy; the topology of an AntidoteDB cluster; etc.
 ### 2. Run the experiment
 If you are running this experiment on your local machine, remember to run the VPN to [connect to Grid5000 system from outside](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_setting.md).